People of the Provost Office

 Sally Parker, Ph.D.

-Sally Parker is assistant provost in the Office of the Provost and Vice Chancellor for Academic Affairs.
+Sally Parker is a senior assistant provost in the Office of the Provost and Vice Chancellor for Academic Affairs.

 Prior to joining the university she worked at Hall Strategies, a strategic communications and public affairs firm based in Nashville, Tennessee, where she managed client accounts in industries ranging from automotive manufacturing to the life sciences.
 Formerly based in Tampa, Florida, she worked in strategic communications for Booz Allen Hamilton, where she served as senior editor of the Africa Defense Forum, a three-language publication produced on behalf of the United States Africa Command.
 Her work in consulting and public affairs began in Washington D.C. where she worked for Odell Simms and Associates, an international economic development firm and DCI Group, a public affairs and grassroots lobbying firm.